RedisAI/RedisAI/docs/commands.md

 * **key**: the script's key name
-* TAG tag - Optional string tagging the script, such as a version number or other identifier
+* **TAG**: an optional string for tagging the script such as a version number or any arbitrary identifier
 * **device**: the device that will execute the model can be of:
     * **CPU**: a CPU device
     * **GPU**: a GPU device